Tommy Douglas: Premier of Saskatchewan

+Douglas and the Saskatchewan CCF went on to win five straight majority victories in all subsequent Saskatchewan provincial elections up to 1960.
+As premier, Douglas attended the coronation of Elizabeth II in June 1953.

 Douglas was the first head of any government in Canada to call for a constitutional bill of rights.
-This he did at a federal-provincial conference in Quebec City in January 1950.
+Douglas did this at a federal-provincial conference in Quebec City in January 1950.
 No one in attendance at the conference supported him in this.
 Ten years later, Premier Jean Lesage of Quebec joined with Douglas at a First Ministers' Conference in July 1960 in advocating for a constitutional bill of rights.
 Thus, respectable momentum was given to the idea that finally came to fruition, on 17 April 1982, with the proclamation of the Canadian Charter of Rights and Freedoms.

 Thanks to a booming postwar economy and the prudent financial management of provincial treasurer Clarence Fines, the Douglas government slowly paid off the huge public debt left by the previous Liberal government, and created a budget surplus for the Saskatchewan government.
 Coupled with a federal government promise in 1959 to give even more tax money for medical care, this paved the way for Douglas's most notable achievement, the introduction of universal health care legislation in 1961.